Ammonia Compressor Maintenance

 Ammonia Compressor Maintenance Tips

 All mechanical equipment requires regular service, and ammonia compressors are no different.
+All mechanical equipment requires regular service, and ammonia compressors are no different.
 Maintenance is a key step in preventing ammonia leaks from happening, so it is essential to keep up with it.
 Below are some basic ammonia compressor maintenance tips and processes to complete every six months:

 • Have two operators: Be sure that two people are present whenever the ammonia chiller system is opened — many compliance programs require this.
+This will help you address concerns more efficiently and ensure there is backup if an operator requires it.

 • Check electrical connections: Go through the system and ensure that electrical connections are firmly in place.
 While doing so, check for frayed or corroded wiring or connections and replace anything that is damaged.
-Also inspect electrical components for wear, pitting or discoloration and clean or replace them depending on the level of damage.
+Also, inspect electrical components for wear, pitting or discoloration and clean or replace them depending on the level of damage.

 • Check control system operation: Check the pressure, safety and temperature controls to ensure that all setpoints are correct and all components are functioning properly.